dotnet/docs-maui/docs/android/deployment/overview.md

 ## Create a keystore file

 Your app package should be signed.
 You use a keystore file to sign your package.
 The Java/Android SDKs includes the tools you need to generate a keystore.
 After generating a keystore file, you'll add it to your project and configure your project file to reference it.
 The Java SDK should be in your system path so that you can run the _keytool.exe_ tool.

+Perform the following steps to create a keystore file:

 01. Open a terminal and navigate to the folder of your project.